poiyomi/PoiyomiDocs/docs/general/upgrade/v8-upgrade.md

 This page covers all the information you need to know when updating from 8.0 to 9.0.

-:::info Unity 2022 Recommended
+:::info Unity 2022 Required
-Poiyomi 9.0 is specifically made to work with **Unity 2022**, as that is now the version required by VRChat.
+Poiyomi 9.0 and newer is specifically made to work with **Unity 2022**, as that is now the version required by VRChat.
 To see which specific version VRChat is using, please refer to their [Creators Documentation](https://creators.vrchat.com/sdk/upgrade/current-unity-version/).
 :::

 ## Automatic Upgrade